NahidAhmed47/react-popupkit/README.md

 }
 ```

-Setup popup body as with your custom styles.
-(The package no styles provided):
+Step 03: Call the popup body component with your custom styles and take all contents inside the body component.
+(The package has no styles provided):

 ```jsx
 export const App = () => {